 How do these home aligners compare to EZ Smile and WonderSmile and Byte?

 SmilePath and Smile Direct are both pretty similar to the other clear aligner companies on the market, but each competitor has its own perks.
 EZ Smile has the best financing plans in the industry, while WonderSmile offers a lot of flexibility with nighttime treatment and single-arch treatment.
-Last but certainly not least, Byte has the fastest treatment speed and a fantastic lifetime guarantee.
+Last but certainly not least, Byte has the shortest treatment lengths and a fantastic lifetime guarantee.

 Is there an age requirement for using either SmilePath or Smile Direct?